nitin42/animate-components/CONTRIBUTING.md

 Note that HOC takes two arguments, one is the name of your component(**type string**) and the other is the keyframe defined for the animation.

-If you want to create multiple components for animation, create a single object and export it like this
+If you want to create multiple animation components, create a single object and export it like this

 ```javascript
 // newAnimation.js